sergioalvz/sergioalvz.github.io/_drafts/sax-streaming-algorithm.md

 tags:   tfm puma
 ---

-Hey!
 What a long time without writing anything...
 It was a crazy time last months.
 I have been finishing my lectures at University and I've also switched to a new job, so... exciting times are coming! :)

 Thanks god I had also time for working on my Master Thesis.
 The last month was specially productive and I have a nice system for analyzing big datasets of tweets and obtaining some interesting results.

 As I explained in my previous post (yep...
 September 2013), I've been saving tweets by using XML because of the CSV complexity for representing tweets' content successfully.
 Once I had to start to analyze them, I had to implement some kind of XML parser for being able to extract the content of each tweet.
-By using Scala, working with XML is much more easier than with Java, so by using SAX and *pattern matching* I wrote code like this:
+By using Scala, working with XML is much more easier than with Java, so by using *pull parsing* and *pattern matching* I wrote code like this:

 ````scala
 val reader = new XMLEventReader(Source.fromFile(_path))